mmoulou/Soat/README.txt

     - Getting Started with Astyanax Api
     - Integration Test with Cassandra Using the Cassandraunit Api

-You need to change values of some properties in the file cassandra.yaml order to run your tests.
+You need to change values of some properties in the file cassandra.yaml in order to run tests.